komuw/naz/benchmarks/README.md

  naz.Client.receive_data |             | [Errno 104] Connection reset by peer
  naz.Client.send_data    | 78-zbtrpxw  | [Errno 104] Connection reset by peer
  ```

-### Results:
-The benchmark was run this way:
-- `naz-cli` was deployed on a $5/month digitalocean server with 1GB of RAM and 1 cpu in the San Francisco region.
-- A mock SMSC server was also deployed on a $5/month digitalocean server with 1GB of RAM and 1 cpu in the Amsterdam region.
-- A redis server was also deployed the same $5/month digitalocean server in the Amsterdam region.
-- The ping latency between the `naz` server in Sanfrancisco and the SMSC server in Amsterdam was about `154 ms`

--